obarthel/amiga-sana-ii-tftpclient/README.md

 ## 4. Limitations

-It is not safe to use the TFTPClient command while a TCP/IP stack or /Envoy/ is currently running and using the same network device driver as TFTPClient.
+It is not safe to use the TFTPClient command while a TCP/IP stack or *Envoy* is currently running and using the same network device driver as TFTPClient.
 If you still want to give it a try, be prepared for the whole transmission to take much longer because TFTPClient and the TCP/IP stack will end up